pietrodalmolin/GA4toBQ_WPAModel/README.md

   This query processes the tables stored under `steam-mantis-108908.WPA.*` to obtain last non direct traffic source and last non direct traffic medium for each `session_id`.
 The resulting table is `steam-mantis-108908.WPA_Tables.00_LastNonDirectTraffic`.

 - **02_WPA: lnd traffic - refresh table**
   This query is scheduled to run daily, updating the table `steam-mantis-108908.WPA_Tables.00_LastNonDirectTraffic`.
 The scheduled query can be found under `Scheduled Queries > WPA: traffic refresh`.

+- **02_WPA: 00_Sessions**
+  This query creates a table for Sessions.

+- **02_WPA: 00_Sessions**
+  This query creates a table for Pageviews.

 - **02_WPA: CA_LoginFormOpen**
   This query creates a table for the GA4 event "Login Form Open".